CrimeOwl AI logoCrimeOwl AI

 Federal Bureau of Investigation (FBI); United States District Court, Northern District of Illinois

-Cold Case · Open - Fugitive Wanted
+Cold Case · Open - Wanted by FBI

-15 years waiting · since 2010
+16 years waiting · since 2010

 SHAILESHKUMAR P. JAIN